paivajonathan/paivajonathan/README.md

 - 👨‍💻 Currently studying Python
 - 💻 Intern at SN Ambiental
-- 👩‍🔬 Interested in maths, languages, and fullstack development
+- 👩‍🔬 Interested in maths, languages, and backend development

 ### Courses